Who here cried when the little Trevor died in Pay it Forward. The 7th grader had a plan to make the world a better place by

 This is where the joy kicks in for me.
 It is hard to put into words how much it means to someone that I have taken a moment out of my busy schedule to provide a needed service for a perfect stranger.
 When I get involved in projects like this, it makes all the troubles in the world and senseless things fade out for a moment and become meaningless.
-Seeing him scooting in an out of his home effortlessly, albeit connected to his oxygen tether was a priceless moment.
+Seeing him scooting in and out of his home effortlessly, albeit connected to his oxygen tether was a priceless moment.

 I did this one for my mom’s mom, Grandma Betty, who introduced me to coffee and took me grocery shopping.
-She was and amazing cook and housekeeper that made each of us brothers feel special.
-She kept tradition alive and well in San Francisco.
+She was an amazing cook and housekeeper that made each of us brothers feel special.
+She kept the tradition alive and well in San Francisco.
 She was a wonderful person and a powerful woman in my life.